Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics

 The choice of $n_r$ can be done arbitrarily as a fixed number or to conserve a specified level of energy between ROM and FOM.
 The energy of a system is determined by the summation of its eignvalues, hence $n_r$ can be chosen to keep a certain energy percentage of FOM in ROM \cite{lall1999empirical}.
 However, we investigate choosing different numbers of $n_r$ for each case study where the energy persevered is increased with larger $n_r$.

 Additionally, majority of MOR methods deal with original systems with zero initial conditions which does not align with the nature of water quality dynamics.
-Study \cite{wang2022model} has dealt with that by recognizing the non-zero initials network-wide as inputs for the system and setting $\hat{\vx}(t)=\vx(t)-\vx(0)$ in the original model.
+Previously, the authors in \cite{wang2022model} have dealt with that by recognizing the non-zero initials network-wide as inputs for the system and setting $\hat{\vx}(t)=\vx(t)-\vx(0)$ in the original model.
 We follow same approach with further analysis for the nonlinear term of the mutual dynamics.
-The mutual reaction dynamics as stated in Section \ref{sec:MSmodel} take place in pipes and tanks.
+The mutual reaction dynamics as stated in Section "\nameref{sec:MSmodel}" take place in pipes and tanks.
 That is, vector $\vf$ contains zeros except for states of pipes' segments and tanks.
 We define $\vx_{\mathrm{MS}_1}(t) := \{ c^\mathrm{TK}(t), \; c^{\mathrm{P}}(t)\}$ and $\vx_{\mathrm{MS}_2}(t) := \{ \tilde{c}^\mathrm{TK}(t), \; \tilde{c}^{\mathrm{P}}(t)\}$.
 Accordingly,

 where $\m\alpha := \{\m\alpha_\mathrm{TK}, \; \m\alpha_\mathrm{P} \}$; $\alpha^\mathrm{TK}_j=-k_r \Delta t \frac{V_j^\mathrm{TK}(t)}{V_j^\mathrm{TK}(t+\Delta t)} \; \forall \; j=1,\dots, n_\mathrm{TK}$; and $\alpha_l^\mathrm{P} = -k_r \Delta t \; \forall \; l=1,\dots, \sum_{i=1}^{n_\mathrm{P}} s_{L_i}$.